LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 - There is no extra guidance for this assignment.

-## Stretch Goals
+## Tests
+- There are no Tests required for this assignment.

 I **strongly** encourage you to research how to write tests for a .NET Core MVC application.
-- Attempt to write some tests, as they will eventually be required.
-Research, start here: [Testing a Controller](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/testing).
+Attempt to write some tests, as they will eventually be required.
+Research, start here: [Testing a Controller](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/testing){:target="_blank"}.

 ## Stretch Goals
-These goals will be required in an upcoming lab, but feel free to start a bit "early":
+- These goals will be required in an upcoming lab, but feel free to start a bit "early":
 1. Update/Edit your `RoomAmentities` page to not allow edits.
 	- You should only have the option to create associations, and delete associations.
 	- If you scaffolded the controller, this will require the removal of the actions and view pages from the scaffold code, as well as existing links.